Staff member Demaris with her e-bike outside AA Insurance House in Auckland.

 The cost of an e-bike is a substantial investment.
 Basic models sell for around $2,000 new.
 Some high specification models – which are lighter and have more features – can even retail for more than $10,000.

 So, if you’re considering purchasing an e-bike or if you already own one, it’s important to make sure you have appropriate cover in place.
 At AA Insurance, e-bikes are treated like regular bikes and are covered under your contents policy.
 Under our Contents Insurance Policy, they are automatically covered up to $5,000 (excluding accessories) and up to $2,500 (excluding accessories) under our Limited Contents Insurance Policy.
 You’re also covered for legal liability up to $2 million if you have a policy with us.
-If your e-bike is worth more than these automatic limits, you may need to increase your level of cover.
+If you have multiple bicycles and the combined value of them is worth more than these event limits, remember to increase your adjustable event limit in the 'Update your policy' section on your My AA Insurance online account or get in touch.
 It’s worth checking the details of your cover with your insurer, to make sure you’re adequately insured.

 Tips for happy pedalling: